vercel-labs/chatgpt-apps-sdk-nextjs-starter/README.md

-# OpenAI Apps SDK - Minimal Next.js Example
+# ChatGPT Apps SDK Next.js Starter

 A minimal Next.js application demonstrating how to build an [OpenAI Apps SDK](https://developers.openai.com/apps-sdk) compatible MCP server with widget rendering in ChatGPT.

 ## Overview

-This project shows how to integrate a Next.js application with the OpenAI Apps SDK using the Model Context Protocol (MCP).
+This project shows how to integrate a Next.js application with the ChatGPT Apps SDK using the Model Context Protocol (MCP).
 It includes a working MCP server that exposes tools and resources that can be called from ChatGPT, with responses rendered as interactive widgets in an iframe.

 ## Key Components